Meddy92-gif/E-commerce-Project/README.md

 ### 1. Data Preprocessing
 - Read and clean the dataset.
 - Convert `Order Date` to datetime format.
-- Divide the dataset into subsets and determine the relations considering the characteristics of a Primary Key and Foreign Key:
+- Divide the dataset into subsets and determine the relations considering the main characteristics of a Primary Key and Foreign Key:

 ![image](https://github.com/user-attachments/assets/7eb9a484-02f2-457d-a89d-e6ee87921733)